RimworldTogether/Guide/src/selfhosting/going-public.md

    ```
 5. **Join the Server**: Use your public IP to connect, ensuring everything is configured properly.

+Sure, I'll ensure that the script's messages are displayed before the server process starts.

 ### Step 2: Automated Installation and Update Script

 **1. Create the Startup Script**